The Beth Lists

 Picture

 Our tour was done, but Ernie continued to share.
 He shared his music and more stories of growing up on the reservation.
 He spoke about living in California where Native American children were sent to be educated.
-He gave us an opportunity to "meet" his Kachina mask with some special words and food offering.
+He gave us an opportunity to "meet" his Kachina mask with some special words and a food offering.
 He gave us each an eagle feather to keep.

 Ernie also gave me my first taste of Hopi food!